 E-cigarettes have been regulated by the government since May 2016.
 From April 2017 it’s illegal to sell e-cigarettes to, or buy them for, under 18s.

 If you use e-cigarettes as a complete replacement for smoking, you’ll almost certainly benefit your health.
 The health benefit comes from stopping smoking, not using an e-cigarette.
 It will be some time until studies will show the long-term impact and any unforeseen risks of using e-cigarettes.
 More is known about the safety and effectiveness of other stop smoking medications.

-E-cigarettes aren't the only option for smokers looking to stop.
-If you're looking to quit you could consider using proven methods of stopping smoking such as Champix, nicotine replacement therapy (NRT) or Zyban to help to break your reliance on nicotine.
+E-cigarettes aren’t the only option for smokers looking to stop.
+If you’re looking to quit you could consider using proven methods of stopping smoking like nicotine replacement therapy (NRT) or Zyban to help to break your reliance on nicotine.

 If you miss the routine of holding a cigarette, you could consider an NRT inhalator.
 This looks like an e-cigarette.